gulshan1002/B23PS02/README.md

-# Face Recognition using OpenCV and scikit-learn #
+# Face Recognition using LBP and SVM #

 This is a face recognition system that uses OpenCV and scikit-learn.
 It detects faces in real-time video streams and recognizes them using a combination of Local Binary Patterns (LBP) and Support Vector Machines (SVM).